ETH-NEXUS/gExcite_pipeline/README.md

 ### Before running the pipeline

 ### Configure the pipeline

 The pipeline must be appropriatly configured to your data.
-A detailed readme can be found in the 'config' directory.
+A detailed [Readme](config/README.md) can be found in the 'config' directory.

 ### Preprocessing

 **IndexHopping removal**
 In case of combined GEX and ADT NovaSeq data scripts are provided to clean up the data before a run.
-Please consult the [Readme](snake_master/workflow/scripts/index_hopping_removal/README) here.
+Please consult the [Readme](workflow/scripts/index_hopping_removal/README.md) here.

 ## Running the pipeline